jhustata/basic/_sources/hw5sol.md

       - `putexcel` section [here](https://jhustata.github.io/basic/lab5.html#putexcel)
    - Also references the [HW3 solution](https://jhustata.github.io/basic/hw3sol.html)
    - Will get an optimal solution ASAP
+   - Never hesitate to copy & paste the solution into GPT and ask for:
+      - Help debugging
+	  - Improved efficiency
+	  - Etc.

+GPTs are generally terrible at Stata since its not nearly as widely used as Python & R. So be vigilant when receiving feedback.

 ```stata
 qui {